OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 ## Compiling GEOS with a SBATCH Script

-The `compile_tpls.sbatch` file automates the build process.
+The `compile_geos.sbatch` file automates the build process.
 Before running it, create in the same directory a `build_utils` folder that contains `sherlock-custom.cmake`.
 To execute the script, run:

 ```bash
 sbatch compile_geos.sbatch